Designing for Problems, Not Pages: The Login.gov Help Center

 Finding #2: Accordion layouts improved scannability

-"I like the ability to collapse... looking through 5 or 6 dropdowns makes it easier."
+"I like the ability to collapse... looking through 5 or 6 dropdowns makes it easier.
+Long pages are overwhelming—I just scroll and hope something jumps out."

 Finding #3: Users wanted step-by-step troubleshooting, not just definitions